cloudflare/workers-docs/build-a-serverless-function/tutorials/build-a-qr-code-generator.md

 })
 ```

 With the basic flow of `handleRequest` established, it's time to think about how to handle incoming *valid* requests: if a `POST` request comes in, the function should generate a QR code.
-To start, move the "Hello worker!" response into a new function, `generate`, which will contain the bulk of our function's logic:
+To start, move the "Hello worker!" response into a new function, `generate`, which will ultimately contain the bulk of our function's logic:

 ```javascript
 const generate = async request => {